 - "All faculty members have the right to receive from their Department Chairs written evaluations of their performance: annually if non-tenured; every three years if tenured, or if Library faculty in more than their sixth consecutive year of continuing service; or more frequently and informally at the individual's request."
 (Faculty Handbook, Part One, Article VII(A)(2), p.
-111) - "Tenured members of the department at the rank of Associate Professor shall normally be evaluated every three years; tenured members of the department at the rank of Professor shall normally be evaluated every six years.
+111) - "Tenured members of the department at the rank of Associate Professor shall normally be evaluated every three years on a schedule determined by the Chair and coordinated with the individual's and the department's sabbatical cycle; tenured members of the department at the rank of Professor shall normally be evaluated every six years on a schedule determined by the Chair and coordinated with the individual's and the department's sabbatical cycle.
 The DOF/VPAA shall keep a record of tenured faculty members' evaluation cycles, and remind Department Chairs when evaluations are due.
-The annual letters of evaluation shall be transmitted to the individuals concerned and a copy sent to the DOF/VPAA Office no later than August 31 following that academic year.
-These evaluations are to be kept on file in the individual's department and in the DOF/VPAA Office.
-Only the individual, the Chair, and the DOF/VPAA may have access to these evaluations."
-(Faculty Handbook, Part One, Article XIII(D)(3), p.143)
+The annual letters of evaluation shall be transmitted to the individuals concerned and a copy will be sent to the DOF/VPAA's office no later than August 31 following that academic year.
+These evaluations are to be kept on file in the individual's department and in the DOF/VPAA's office.
+Only the individual, the Chair, and the DOF/VPAA may have access to these evaluations.
+(Faculty Handbook, Part One, Article XII(D)(3), p.143)